define-private-public/PSRayTracing/README.rst

 ************************

 I developed this on an Ubuntu 18.04 machine using GCC 10.x.
 I was able to get it to run under Windows 10 via MSYS2 (also GCC).
 It also compiles under clang 11 without a hitch.
-I haven’t tested it on OS X, but I’m sure it will build just fine there.
+I haven't tested it on OS X, but I'm sure it will build just fine there.
 Something I could use help with is getting a build working with MSVC on Windows.